1969 Ronnie's Reserve, Cask Ref 16202, Speyside, Single Malt Scotch Whisky, 46.3%

 Description

-I had my eye on this Sherry cask for several years, ring-fencing it with the desire to share it with others.
-Now bottled, this cask is, I think, one of the top three Sherry casks that I’ve ever been lucky enough to taste.
-It’s difficult to believe that any better will come from this noble Speyside distillery.
+We had our eyes on this Sherry cask for several years, ring-fencing it with the desire to share it with others.
+Now bottled, this cask is, we think, one of the top three Sherry casks that we’ve ever been lucky enough to taste.
+It is not easy to believe that any better will come from this noble Speyside distillery.

 Appearance: Mid-amber, enticing.